As we wind down from another tumultuous COVID-19 year, here are some highlights in Australian Immigration news for December 2021.

 With this in mind, the Department gives some valuable advice for Partner Visa applicants:

 - Calls may occur outside business hours, but you can still verify whether the caller is genuine by requesting an application file number and/or your application date

 - Departmental officers will never ask for credit card details, banking details or ImmiAccount logon information

 If you are still unsure whether the caller is genuine, ask the Officer to provide a direct contact number for you to return a call, or if you are using a Registered Migration Agent, request the Officer contact your Agent to verify their identity.

 In all cases, though, be polite.
 A Case Officer should understand any reluctance you may have to speak with an unidentified caller (yes, the call from the Department will be from an anonymous number!)

 Photograph by Shayna Douglas on Unsplash

 The information provided in this article or anywhere on this website is of a general nature, it does not relate to your specific circumstance.
 This general information must not be used to form any assessment or opinion on individual visa eligibility.
-For an individual assessment you must contact us for a consultation session to confirm if you are eligible for any visa.
+For an individual assessment contact us for a consultation session to confirm if you are eligible for any visa.